BIOGRAPHY - Under Revision

 We were back in Tucson! --

-maybe proving you could
+proving that you could

 go home again.
 Warm

-photons rained down on us--
+photons rained down on us–

 and we welcomed them.

-Judy had won a big grant (from the U.S. Air Force) that she could take to a university of her choice, and I found a position at The Native American Resource and Training Center (NARTC), a venture designed to help reconcile traditional healing practices among indigenous Americans with Western medicine.
-I worked on public relations and grant reviews, and wasoccasionally in the presence of individuals of the Diné (Navaho), Hopi, Ndee (Apache), Nʉmʉnʉʉ (Comanche), and Tohono O’odham.
+Judy got a grant (from the U.S. Air Force) that she could take to any university of her choice, and I found a position at The Native American Resource and Training Center (NARTC), a venture to help reconcile traditional healing practices among indigenous Americans with Western medicine.
+I worked on public relations and grant reviews, and was occasionally in the presence of Diné (Navaho), Hopi, Ndee (Apache), Nʉmʉnʉʉ (Comanche), and Tohono O’odham.

-It was a rare privilege to work with these people.
+It was a great privilege to work with these people.
 Two years later, however, I became the Assistant Dean of UA’s School of Social and Behavioral Sciences.
-It was a good career move and also a necessity for my sense of integrity, because I had discovered that the director of NARTC was a fraud and a nut job, serving his own interests more than those of indigenous people.
-(I reported this to the university president, and the nut job was soon booted.)
+It was a good career move and also a necessity for my sense of integrity, because I had discovered that the director of NARTC was a fraud and nut job, serving his own interests rather than those of indigenous people.
+I reported this to the university president, and the nut job was booted.